tjchaplin/hammerdown/README.md

 Markdown is a mechanism to create documents.
 [See](http://daringfireball.net/projects/markdown/) for more details.
 Hammerdown allows developers to leverage the simplicity of Markdown from html text.

+# Options

+Hammerdown currently accepts one option: `type`.
+If `type` is `"gfm"` then hammerdown will produce markdown using github flavored markdown(gfm).

 # Examples

 Below is a select group of examples.
 More examples can be found by looking at the integration tests.